-Prepare your shortcrust, if you are using homemade.
+- Prepare your shortcrust, if you are using homemade.
 Roll out the dough and place over the pie dish.
-Use pie weights (if you have) and bake the empty pie crust for 15 minutes in a 400-degree oven.
+Use pie weights (if you have) and bake the empty shortcrust for 10 minutes in a 400-degree oven.
 [Sidenote: what are pie weights?
-Check out this excellent article from the
+Check out this article from the

-Meanwhile, in a large mixing bowl, beat eggs and whisk in cream, milk, salt, pepper, onion powder, paprika, celery salt, nutmeg, and green onions.
+- Meanwhile, in a large mixing bowl, beat eggs and whisk in cream, milk, salt, pepper, spices, and green onions.

-Once the pie crust is out of the oven, evenly cover the crust base with your cooked, crispy bacon, followed by the shredded cheddar and parmesan cheese.
-Gently pour your egg mixture over top and pop the quiche into the oven at 425 for 15 minutes, followed by 30 minutes at 325 degrees.
+- Remove the shortcrust from the oven, and evenly cover the base with your cooked, crispy bacon, and shredded cheeses.
+Gently pour the egg mixture over top and pop the quiche into the oven at 425 for 15 minutes, followed by another 30 minutes at 325 degrees.